Yves73Com/my-new-project/README.md

 ## Challenges

+The main challange is to make a reality this idea of mine, which is useful in theory.
 What does your project _not_ solve?
 Which limitations and ethical considerations should be taken into account when deploying a solution like this?

 ## What next?

+I'm not so technically skilled to present my project with codes and AI generated images or videos, so I am counting on the people who will read this to eventually make a AI tool that I think could help many people.
 How could your project grow and become something even more?
 What kind of skills, what kind of assistance would you  need to move on?

 ## Acknowledgments

+There are no credits to list at the time of publication on GitHub.
 * list here the sources of inspiration
 * do not use code, images, data etc. from others without permission
 * when you have permission to use other people's materials, always mention the original creator and the open source / Creative Commons licence they've used